-Figure 18.
+Figure 15.
 Design of the Phase 2 trial of CBP-307 in UC

-In parallel, we initiated a Phase 2 trial of CBP-307 in patients with moderate-to-severe CD in China.
+In parallel, we initiated a Phase 2 trial of CBP-307 in patients with moderate-to-severe CD in the PRC.
 The primary endpoint of this trial was the clinical response, as measured by the Crohn's Disease Activity Index, or CDAI.
 Enrollment in this trial was ended prematurely with only 22 patients completing 12 weeks of dosing due to challenges in recruitment caused by the COVID-19 pandemic.

 Nevertheless, from this limited number of patients who were able to complete 12 weeks of dosing, CBP-307 was generally well-tolerated and the safety profile was consistent with our earlier CBP-307 phase 1 studies as well as with the safety profiles seen with emerging data from other second generation S1P1 modulators currently in clinical development in IBD.
 Although this trial ended prematurely and thus was not powered to show statistically significant treatment group differences, exploratory efficacy assessments in the per protocol dataset of 18 patients suggested clear evidence of biological activity of CBP-307, with all patients on the 0.2 mg dose showing benefits on biomarkers of disease at week 12, such as reductions compared to baseline in ALC and reductions compared to baseline in Fecal Calprotectin, or FCP.
 In addition, all patients on the 0.2 mg dose had a reduction in the key clinical endpoint of the CDAI score at week 12, an efficacy parameter accepted by the FDA in trials of other drugs approved to date.
-In contrast, in the placebo group, changes in the ALC, FCP and CDAI score at week 12 compared to baseline were variable, with the majority of these placebo patients showing worsening of these markers.
+In contrast, in the placebo group, changes in the ALC, FCP and CDAI score at week 12 compared to baseline were variable, with the majority of these placebo patients showing worsening of these markers

-Figure 19.
+Figure 16.
 We observed evidence of biological activity in CD patients treated with 0.2 mg doses of CBP-307.

-Based on this data, and the evidence of CBP-307's biological effect, we are continuing the development of CBP-307 in IBD with our ongoing UC clinical trial and are planning further clinical trials of CBP-307 in CD.
+Based on this data, and the evidence of CBP-307's biological effect, we are continuing the development of CBP-307 in IBD with our ongoing UC clinical trial and will determine whether to initiate further clinical trials of CBP-307 in CD upon the completion of the Phase 2 UC trial.